Bachelor of Science in Public Health

 The Patient Navigation area of emphasis prepares students to become members of healthcare teams that help individuals overcome barriers to quality care, including access, literacy, transportation and more.
 Patient Navigators (PNs) assist individuals in reducing and eliminating barriers to health care access and in negotiating complex health delivery systems.

-Each student will have a Plan of Study (or course sequence) that he or she will develop with a faculty adviser and follow to complete all degree requirements.
+Each student will have a Plan of Study (or course sequence) that he or she will develop with a faculty adviser, update every semester during the student’s advising appointment and follow to complete all degree requirements.
 It is important to follow this plan to graduate on time.View WVU Catalog for Required Courses

 The WVU School of Public Health admits undergraduate students in both fall and spring semesters.
 Interested students must apply and be accepted to West Virginia University.
 The School offers first-time freshmen direct admission to the Bachelor of Science in Public Health program for those who meet the admission standards.
 Students who do not meet direct admit minimum standards, but are interested in pursuing a degree in public health, may elect to be admitted into the pre-public health program, if qualified.

-WVU students who are undeclared or in other majors may apply to transfer into the Public Health program via a WVU Academic Status Update form once the students meet the transfer guidelines.
+WVU students who are undeclared or in other majors may apply to transfer into the Public Health program via a WVU Academic Status Update form once the students meet the transfer guidelines and have at least a 2.5 cumulative grade point average.
 External transfer students who have completed undergraduate coursework at another institution of higher education prior to applying to the Public Health major are eligible if they meet the minimum guidelines.View WVU Catalog for Admissions Guidelines